 Treatment philosophy

-I believe in a straightforward approach that utilizes the body’s natural tendencies for health in an effort to minimize time in active appliances.
+I believe in a straightforward approach that utilizes the body’s natural tendencies for health to minimize time in active appliances.
 Craniofacial growth is driven by a combination of genetics and environmental factors, but it is clear that nasal breathing provides the optimal development of the jaws and face.
+Mouth breathing sets up a cascade of orofacial compensations such as forward head posture, low tongue posture, and lip incompetence that adversely affect dental arch development and craniofacial growth.
 Helping to balance the forces from the tongue and facial muscles to guide the teeth into positions of equilibrium is, in my mind, the key to establishing facial harmony and dental stability.

-In a perfect world, we would have no malocclusion and no need for extraction of permanent teeth.
+In a perfect world, we would have no malocclusion and no need for the extraction of permanent teeth.
 Our bodies were designed for a life of hunting and gathering, much as we envision the Garden of Eden.
-We are not adapting well to traffic jams, smart phones, junk food and blue screens.
-It is clear that our bodies respond negatively to the prolonged stresses of life in postmodern society.
+We are not adapting well to traffic jams, smartphones, junk food, and blue screens.
+Our bodies respond negatively to the prolonged stresses of life in postmodern society.
 As civilization has advanced, humans have developed a series of disease states such as cardiovascular disease, cancer, diabetes, and yes, even dental malocclusion.
-It is rare to find malocclusion in ancient skull records or in the small pockets of aboriginal populations found in the world today.
+It is rare to find malocclusion in ancient skull records or the small pockets of aboriginal populations found in the world today.

 Unfortunately, human arch lengths are progressively decreasing (which means there is now less space on the jaws for teeth to be aligned) and rates of malocclusion are increasing.
 Some of this is due to genetics, as we are selecting mates from a much wider gene pool than ever before.
 And parents who have had orthodontic treatment are far more likely to have children who need treatment.